rajatjain1997/subprocess/BUILDING.md

 ## Build

+This project is header file only.
+You don't need to do any builds if you are want to use it for your project.
+For developers, the following commands can be used to build the tests.

 This project doesn't require any special command-line flags to build to keep things simple.

+You can simply use the `build.sh` in the project root to build the project.

-Here are the steps for building in release mode with a single-configuration generator, like the Unix Makefiles one:
+Alternatively, here are the steps for building in release mode with a single-configuration generator, like the Unix Makefiles one:

 ```sh